MicrosoftDocs/mixed-reality/mixed-reality-docs/scene-understanding.md

 ![Illustrations of common Spatial Mapping usage scenarios: Placement, Occlusion, Physics and Navigation](images/sm-concepts-1000px.png)

 Many of the core scenarios for environment aware applications (Placement, Occlusion, Physics etc...) are addressable by both Spatial Mapping and Scene Understanding, this section highlights these differences.
 A core difference between Scene Understanding and Spatial Mapping is a tradeoff of maximal accuracy and latency to structure and simplicity.
-If your application requires the lowest-latency possible and requires mesh triangles only you will want to access spatial mapping directly, however if you are performing higher level processing you may consider switching to the Scene Understanding model as it should provide you with a superset of functionality.
-Also note, that because SceneUnderstanding provides the spatial mapping mesh as part of its representation, you will always have access to the most complete and accurate spatial mapping data possible.
+If your application requires the lowest-latency possible and requires mesh triangles only you will want to access Spatial Mapping directly, however if you are performing higher level processing you may consider switching to the Scene Understanding model as it should provide you with a superset of functionality.
+Also note, that because Scene Understanding provides the spatial mapping mesh as part of its representation, you will always have access to the most complete and accurate spatial mapping data possible.

- The following sections re-visit the core spatial mapping scenarios in the context of the new scene understanding SDK.
+ The following sections re-visit the core spatial mapping scenarios in the context of the new Scene Understanding SDK.

 ### Placement